Member-level security

 You can use "*" as a shorthand to include or exclude all members.

-In the following example, member-level access is configured for different roles:
+In the following example, member-level access is configured for different groups:

 views: